tildeleb/heapsort/README.md

 	go get github.com/tildeleb/Heapsort

-The project can be built by running the following shell script at top level:
+The project is best built by running the following shell script at top level:

 	./build.sh